Fifth-sinco/V/README.md

     - command handler
   - Cogs

 *Warning: Any file inside in-progress modules are unstable and is under development and may cause malfunction.
 Features inside it will be added once it is fixed.
 All changes will be disclosed before deployment*

+**CANCELLED**

+*Due to unsupported features that the developer want to implement to the bot and frequent update to the API that always broke the code down.
+Until such time that the API stops code-breaking updates, this will not be continued.*

-By Sinco, 9-22-2022
+By Sinco, 11-9-2022